Public Records Request

 - Your complete contact information, so that we may notify you when your request is available

 Prompt access to public records is required by the CPRA (Government Code 7922.535).
 The 10– day period mentioned in the act is not a legal deadline for producing records.
 The 10 days allows the agency to review records, if it is not clear that they are public records.
 As soon as a determination is made, it will be at that time the records shall be released.

 The rights under the CPRA provide for the inspection of public records or to obtain copies of identifiable records, it does not compel the agency to create lists or reports in response to the request.

-Under Government Code 6253(b), Agencies may charge for the “direct costs” for providing copies of an identifiable record.
+Under Government Code 7922.530, Agencies may charge for the "direct costs" or a statutory fee if applicable for providing copies of an identifiable record.